FAQs

 We consult as many sources as possible to find new material such as court reports, land records, pre-nuptial contracts, poor law books, passports, passenger lists, naturalisation papers, military records, census returns, newspaper articles, prison photos, school reports, tax papers, rent books, patents, maps… then we place your family in the historical and social context of the times.

-How our time is spent largely depends on the nature of our investigation – if your family is from the UK then you can expect a comprehensive selection of documents, if your family is from further afield then more time may be spent on translations and sending a researcher to a remote archive.
+How our time is spent largely depends on the nature of our investigation – if your family is from England, Scotland or Wales then you can expect a comprehensive selection of documents, if your family is from further afield then more time may be spent on translations and sending a researcher to a remote archive.

 We would probably advise selecting the 60-hour package if you wish to have more than one branch of your family investigated or have a complex international history.
 We can discuss this with you when you contact us.